gymrek-lab/personal-genomics-textbook/intro/formats/vcf.md

 # T1.2 VCF files

 Data you will download from 23andme is in VCF format.
+See the [VCF spec](https://samtools.github.io/hts-specs/VCFv4.2.pdf) for a full description.
 VCF files generally have:

 * Header lines beginning with `##` which describe the data in each field.
 They also contain helpful things like the commands uesd to generate the file, information about the reference genome used, etc.
 * A final header line beginning with `#CHROM` which gives the column headers of the data in the following rows.